echuvyrov/consul/consulblog.md

 Finally, with the release of Consul 1.2, HashiCorp has introduced a feature called Connect, which turns Consul into a complete Service Mesh solution.
 We will take a look at the Connect feature of Consul and working with it in Azure in Part 2 of this article.

 ### Conclusion and Further Info
 You now have the basic understanding of what Consul does, how it does it and how you can make it work for you in Azure.
-To learn more about Consul, visit the following links
+To learn more about Consul, visit the following links and also take a look at Part 2 of this article, which will explore Consul as an enterprise service mesh solution.

 Consul Enterprise landing page: [https://www.consul.io/docs/enterprise/index.html](https://www.consul.io/docs/enterprise/index.html)